bootdotdev/blog/content/javascript/javascript-interview-questions-entry-level.md

 ```

 1. What would happen if you used `bootdotdev.pop()`
-2. What would happen if you used `bootdotdev.push("definitely", "buy", "it")`
+2. What would happen if you used `bootdotdev.push("definitely", "start", "it")`

 **Answers:**